October 17, 2016 by Andrew P. Jones

 The Kigali Amendment on hydrofluorocarbons (HFCs) is excellent news for the climate.
 It tackles a powerful greenhouse gas, binds parties to take action with more teeth than the Paris Agreement, and demonstrates again our international capacity to cooperate.
+This Amendment looks to be the largest single action that will deliver on the pledges in the Paris Agreement.

-However, the climate change benefits are unlikely to supplement those of the Paris Agreement and deliver the widely reported “high hopes” of an additional 0.5°C of avoided warming.
+However, the climate change benefits are unlikely to significantly supplement those of the Paris Agreement and deliver the widely reported “high hopes” of an additional 0.5°C of avoided warming.

 Here’s the source of the high hopes.
 Many have cited one study that estimates that HFCs could increase temperature change by as much as 0.5°C. So, as many have asked us here at Climate Interactive, can we now revise the temperature estimates resulting from the Paris Agreement?